github/docs/content/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot.md

 {% data reusables.dependabot.dependabot-updates-registries-options %}

-For more information about the configuration options that are available, how to use them, and about the supported types, see "[Configuration options for the dependabot.yml file](/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-private-registries)."
+For more information about the configuration options that are available, how to use them, and about the supported types, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-private-registries)."

 ## Storing credentials for Dependabot to use